-- 8.1. student describes that a good interviewer is inquisitive, observant, energetic, good communicator, good problem solver, and patient. - 8.2. student explains that the goal of an interview is to find out as much relevant information as possible about an event while also putting the victim or witness at ease. - 8.3. student explains that interviews tend to be friendly, loosely structured, and non-confrontational. - 8.4. student takes good field notes during the interview. - 8.5. student gets as much information on the person as possible during the interview (where did the interview take place, what is the person's basic contact information, what clothing were they wearing, describe the person's demeanor and tone, etc.).
+- 8.1. you describe a good interviewer: inquisitive, observant, energetic, good communicator, good problem solver, and patient. - 8.2. you idenitfy the goal of an interview is to find out as much relevant information as possible about an event while also putting the victim or witness at ease.

+- 8.3. you articulate that interviews tend to be friendly, loosely structured, and non-confrontational. - 8.4. you take good field notes during the interview. - 8.5. you obtain as much information on the person as possible during the interview (where did the interview take place, what is the person's basic contact information, what clothing were they wearing, describe the person's demeanor and tone, etc.).